mobinaghashahi/skyOil/README.md

   * Excel
   * Printable
 * Gift giving
-* Sending a welcome SMS to the customer
+* Sending welcome SMS to the customer
-* Sending an oil change reminder SMS to the customer
+* Sending oil change reminder SMS to the customer
 ***

 ## Images of the program environment